johnrraymond/greatlibraryserver/readme.md

 =======================

-For windows development use Visual Studio Code.
-THE COMMUNITY VERSIONS DO NOT WORK.
+For windows development in Unity use Visual Studio Code.
+COMMUNITY VERSIONS DO NOT WORK!

 Install the solidity extension to compile the contracts.